Train crash in Czech Republic leaves 3 dead, dozens injured | DW | 04.08.2021

 A train collision in the Czech Republic has left three dead, and dozens of people injured.
 Czech Transport Minister Karel Havlicek has blamed human error for the crash.

 Two trains collided near the Czech town of Pilsen on Wednesday, leaving three people dead and 31 injured.
-Initially a further 7 people were critically injured, but one now has succumbed to their injuries according to police.
+A further six people were critically injured.

+Authorities said victims include the drivers of both engines and a female passenger.

 Local emergency services said four helicopters helped transport victims to hospital.